DHBern/HistFalk-OralHistoryArchive/README.md

 Please reference [requirements](https://jekyllrb.com/docs/installation/#requirements) for more detailed instructions.

-For an optimal workspace please use jetbrains [WebStorm](https://www.jetbrains.com/de-de/webstorm/) as IDE.
-##Insatllation
+You may download jetbrains [WebStorm](https://www.jetbrains.com/de-de/webstorm/) as IDE  for an optimal workspace.
+The [.idea](.idea) directory is used for the Webstorm project.

+## Insatllation
 Follow [Quickstart](https://jekyllrb.com/docs/).
 <br/>
 If you get the following this error when installing the jekyll and bundler gems using